 Specific - KPIs need to be specific in order to be able to measure them successfully and know when you've achieved them.

 Measurable - Your aim is to see an improvement, so they need to be measurable.

 Achievable - As already mentioned, unachievable KPIs will demotivate employees.

-Relevant – All KPIs need to be relevant to your organizational goals and strategies.
+Relevant - All KPIs need to be relevant to your organisational goals and strategies.

 Timely - Without giving time constraints to KPIs, you risk never achieving them.

 Let's take expense payments as an example.
 You could set a KPI surrounding the total days taken between expense claims being received and reimbursement to the employee.
 Using Turbine to record, review and manage expenses online means you have a way to track this information, so you have the metrics to measure the KPI against.

 In terms of ambition, your aim could be to reduce the time between receipt and reimbursement by 10 days.
 But, be sure to set your initial KPI at, perhaps, three days below the current average and set a time to review the metrics, for example two months time.